 If you want to get a grip on your bulging private collection of pictures, I would just build it myself and add keywords for:

-- people (or organizations)
+- People (or organizations)

-- event / occasion
+- Events / Occasions

-- location
+- Location

-- time / season / daytime
+- Time / Season / daytime

-- characteristics / emotions.
+- Characteristics / Emotions.

 Try to stick to the same concept all the time, across all file types (same language, either singular or plural terms etc.).
 Make sure to maintain a list of the words that you have used so far to avoid different words with the same meaning.